Tesla Model Y with 7 seats coming in early Q4, Elon Musk says

 Yes, the Tesla Model Y supports up to seven seats, but for now, the electric carmaker only builds the electric SUV in a five-seat configuration.
 When will we see the seven-seat model?
 CEO

-How Tesla plans to package a production seven-seatremains to be seen.
+How Tesla plans to package a production seven-seat Model Y remains to be seen.
 The Model Y doesn't have a giant footprint, which has led to past speculation that Tesla could install rear-facing seats.
 That'd provide for more legroom for two passengers in the third row.
-Years ago, the automaker offered the sedan with a rear-facing seat package to fit two children in the rear of the vehicle, so there's some precedent for this idea.
+Years ago, the automaker offered the Model S sedan with a rear-facing seat package to fit two children in the rear of the vehicle, so there's some precedent for this idea.

 Right now, however, Tesla is focused on ramping up Model Y production in general.
-A supposed leaked email from Musk earlier this month saidwas an absolute priority and Musk called on the production workforce to minimize any hiccups to keep after-production errors to a minimum.
+A supposed leaked email from Musk earlier this month said increasing production was an absolute priority and Musk called on the production workforce to minimize any hiccups to keep after-production errors to a minimum.
 There's been some indication, however, that Model Y demand perhaps isn't as strong as Tesla perceived.